 People who are required to self-isolate should not attend

 If you have been instructed by NHS Test and Trace to self-isolate because you have tested positive for COVID-19, or you are the close contact of someone who has tested positive for COVID-19, you should not attend a funeral.

 It is a legal offence for a person who is required to self-isolate to attend a funeral under any circumstances other than the funeral of a close family member.
 Even if you are a close family member of the deceased, we strongly recommend that you attend remotely to reduce the risk of COVID-19 spread to other mourners.
-We are currently offering free of charge live streaming of services at both the Bierton and Chilterns Crematoria for those who are unable to attend, by arrangement with your funeral director.
 You could also consider postponing the service until you are well enough to attend safely.